-Current industry conditions - Due to the successful implementation of previously-announced price increases, average selling prices began to rise in the second quarter of 2016 and have continued to rise through the first quarter of 2017.
-Selling prices in the first quarter of 2017 were 17% higher as compared to the first quarter of 2016, and our average selling prices at the end of the first quarter of 2017 were 4% higher than at the end of 2016, with higher prices in all major markets.
-Kronos experienced higher sales volumes in the North American and export markets in the first quarter of 2017 as compared to the same period of 2016, partially offset by lower volumes in the European market.
+Current industry conditions - Due to the successful implementation of previously-announced price increases, average selling prices began to rise in the second quarter of 2016 and have continued to rise through the first half of 2017.
+Kronos' average TiO2 selling prices in the second quarter of 2017 were 20% higher as compared to the second quarter of 2016, and Kronos' average selling prices at the end of the second quarter of 2017 were 8% higher than at the end of the first quarter of 2017, and were 12% higher than at the end of 2016, with higher prices in all major markets.
+Kronos experienced higher sales volumes in the North American and export markets in the first half of 2017 as compared to the same period of 2016, partially offset by lower volumes in the Latin American market.

-Kronos operated its production facilities at overall average capacity utilization rates of 100% in the first quarter of 2017 compared to approximately 97% in the first quarter of 2016.
+Kronos operated its production facilities at overall average capacity utilization rates of 100% in the first six months of 2017 compared to approximately 96% in the first six months of 2016.
+The table below lists Kronos' comparative quarterly capacity utilization rates.